What is Creative Commons?

 Creators can add CC licenses to their work to share it and make it more available to view and use.
 Creators can select the license based on how they want others to use, share, or create derivatives of their work.

-CC licenses generally do not take away a creator's copyright, and only a creator (or copyright holder) can add a CC license to a work.
+CC licenses do not take away a copyright or its protections, and only a copyright holder can add a CC license to a work.

 Content credit for this page: Images (LibGuide).
 By Lauri Rebar. https://libguides.fau.edu/images-boca/creativecommons